-If we were a comic book hero TV show our introduction would go something like this:
+If we were in a comic book hero TV show our introduction would go something like this:

 Here’s an excerpt from The Christian Musicians Devotional to help us embrace this idea: